nrfconnect/sdk-nrf/doc/nrf/libraries/modem/location.rst

 Location library has a compact API and then location core that handles location method independent part of the functionality such as fallback to the next preferred method and timeouts.
 Each location method has its own implementation for the location retrieval:

+* GNSS positioning
-* GNSS method utilizes :ref:`gnss_interface`
+   * :ref:`gnss_interface` for getting satellite information
+   * A-GPS/P-GPS are managed either with
+      * :ref:`lib_nrf_cloud_agps` and :ref:`lib_nrf_cloud_pgps`, or
+      * the application utilizes some other source for the data and uses :c:func:`location_agps_data_process` to pass the data to Location library
+   * A-GPS/P-GPS data format must be (TODO link to spec) in both alternatives
+   * A-GPS/P-GPS data transport for :ref:`lib_nrf_cloud_agps` and :ref:`lib_nrf_cloud_pgps` can be configured to be either MQTT (:kconfig:`CONFIG_NRF_CLOUD_MQTT`) or REST (:kconfig:`CONFIG_NRF_CLOUD_REST`)
+* Cellular positioning
-* Cellular positioning utilizes :ref:`lte_lc_readme` for getting visible cellular base stations and :ref:`lib_multicell_location` for sending cell information to the selected service and getting calculated location back to the device.
+   * :ref:`lte_lc_readme` for getting visible cellular base stations
+   * :ref:`lib_multicell_location` for sending cell information to the selected location service and getting calculated location back to the device
+      * Service is selected in :c:struct:`loc_method_config` when requesting location
+      * Data transport for the service is REST
+      * Available services are `nRF Cloud Location Services`_, `HERE Positioning`_, `Skyhook Precision Location`_ and `Polte Location API`_
+* WiFi positioning
-* WiFi positioning uses Zephyr's WiFi API (TODO: link) for getting visible WiFi access points.
-Location library has then implementation for WiFi services where access point information is sent and calculated location is received back to the device.
+   * Zephyr's Network Management API :ref:`net_mgmt_interface` for getting visible WiFi access points
+   * Sending access point information to the selected location service and getting calculated location back to the device
+      * Location library has implementation for WiFi location services
+      * Service is selected in :c:struct:`loc_method_config` when requesting location
+      * Data transport for the service is REST
+      * Available services are `nRF Cloud Location Services`_, `HERE Positioning`_ and `Skyhook Precision Location`_

 Supported features
 ==================

+TODO: Not really sure what to put into this mandatory section given Implementation and Configuration sections has all the information.

 .. note::
    Use this section to describe the features supported by the library.